At a Glance

 The University of Edinburgh holds a Silver Athena SWAN award in recognition of our commitment to advance gender equality in higher education.
 We are members of the Race Equality Charter and we are also Stonewall Scotland Diversity Champions, actively promoting LGBT equality.

-The University is unable to sponsor the employment of international workers in this role.
-International applicants will therefore be unable to apply for and secure a Skilled Worker visa.
-They will only be able to take up this role if they can demonstrate an alternative right to work in the UK.
+On this occasion the University will not consider applicants requiring sponsorship for this role.
+International workers will therefore only be able to take up this role if they can demonstrate an alternative right to work in the UK.

 Key dates to note